pingcap/docs-tidb-operator/en/enable-tidb-cluster-auto-scaling.md

 ## `TidbClusterAutoScaler`

-The `TidbClusterAutoScaler` CR object is used to control the behavior of the auto-scaling behavior in the TiDB cluster.
+The `TidbClusterAutoScaler` CR object is used to control the auto-scaling behavior in the TiDB cluster.

 The following is an example.